 As those using fully automated managed EDI systems will attest, by streamlining key B2B processes and freeing up internal resources, EDI can prove hugely conducive to business growth.
-For many businesses web-based EDI (or Web EDI) is a key part of the way in which they automate their supply chains – as we explain in depth here.
+For many businesses web-based EDI (or Web EDI) is a key part of the way in which they automate their supply chains.
 For the small and mid-sized suppliers using their partners’ Web EDI portals, however, the reality of web-based EDI can be very different, with navigation between multiple customer portals and manual data entry proving extremely time and resource-intensive.

 Unfortunately, despite being well aware of the issues with web-based EDI, many businesses neglect to consider moving to a fully automated solution as they are either unaware of the substantial benefits of doing so or believe migration will be extremely complicated.